Brugio96/MorphFun/README.md

 This personalized model ensures accurate and responsive instrument selection, making your MorphFun experience feel uniquely tailored to your performance.

-With these advanced features, MorphFun transforms your webcam and microphone into a musical playground, offering endless possibilities for creative expression.
-Explore the depths of timbre transfer, pose estimation, and classification to craft your musical masterpiece.

 ### Interactive Control

 MorphFun provides an easy-to-use GUI with three buttons: